MechanicalRock/mechanicalrock.github.io/_posts/2020-09-10-centralised-log-management.markdown

 However, you can ingest any data that you are capable of shipping across your network - it could be router / traffic logs, alarm system telemetry, sensor data, etc. If you want to be able to search it, this pattern should work for you.

-A core concept of this architecture is making use of **Kinesis** Firehose and its compatible agents to effectively replace the both log shippers and the **Logstash** component of the ELK stack.
+A core concept of this architecture is making use of **Kinesis** Firehose and its compatible agents to effectively replace both log shippers and the **Logstash** component of the ELK stack.
 Kinesis Firehose is a serverless delivery stream that - at its simplest - takes what you put in it, and dumps it somewhere.
 It currently supports destinations such as S3, ElasticSearch, RedShift and Splunk.
 As your requirements grow, so too can Kinesis Firehose stretch to accommodate you, both in features and pricing.
 For example, it can perform transformations on your behalf; compress your data; change the data format (e.g. from JSON to Parquet).
 While some of these features will add extra cost per GB processed, it can be a really useful tool to conform your data prior to ingestion, or provide both raw and transform data outputs from a single input stream.

 # Our Architecture